How to search the Media Database

 Searching for specific keywords

-A third option is to search for keywords which you can define yourself.
-This option is great when you're looking for someone writing about more niche topics.
+A third option is to search for keywords.
+This option is great when you're looking for someone writing about a topic of your interest.
+The results are from journalists who have written about a topic in the past 90 days.
 Choose 'keyword' in the dropdown menu:

 You'll have the option to enter a keyword and a specific location: